 The legal profession is built on precision and timeliness.
 Missing a filing deadline or overlooking a clause can have costly consequences.
 IDP offers:

-Think of IDP as a junior associate who never gets tired.
+Think of IDP as an super reliable assistant who never gets tired.
 It can read forms, contracts, or emails, pick out the important names, dates, and dollar amounts, and organize them neatly for the senior partners—quickly, accurately, and at scale.